Hit hard by the AMT? Here are 7 ways to avoid it, or least reduce how much you owe

 Those most likely to be hit?
-“High-income families whose taxable income exceeds $1 million,” says Jeffrey Lewis, a financial adviser with Savant Wealth Management in the Rockford, Illinois area.
+“High-income families whose taxable income exceeds $1 million,” says Jeffrey Lewis, a financial advisor with Savant Wealth Management in the Rockford, Illinois area.
 But he says you might still get hit with the AMT even with as little as $200,000 in income, depending on the type of income and deductions you take.

-If you’re taking a lot of itemized deductions on Schedule A, you might trigger the AMT, depending on the type of deductions.
+If you’re claiming a lot of itemized deductions on Schedule A, you might trigger the AMT, depending on the type of deductions.
 Also a frequent target: executives who exercise and hold incentive stock options.

-6 ways to reduce your AMT
+7 ways to avoid the AMT

 1. Defer income to next year

-If your income is lumpy or you have some ability to control when you’re paid – perhaps if you’re a freelancer – you may be able to optimize your tax situation by pushing income into next year.
+If your income is lumpy or you have some ability to control when you’re paid — perhaps if you’re a freelancer — you may be able to optimize your tax situation by pushing income into next year.
 Also try deferring any bonus payments, which may have more flexibility than regular income.
+Also, investors should consider deferring capital gains.

 By reducing your adjusted gross income, you may be able to avoid the AMT entirely.